Fear of Fireworks? 4 Tips to Help Your Pet Cope

 • Argentum nitricum 200C and phosphorus 200C can both be added to mix as well.

 Take 2 pellets of each remedy, add them to a cup of water, let them dissolve for 30 minutes to an hour, and give the water to your pet.
-Do this an hour before sunset, and continue into the night if needed, up to four doses.
+Do this an hour before sunset, and continue into the night if needed, up to four times

-• 3 teaspoons for large dose
+• 3 teaspoons for large dogs

 • 2 teaspoons for medium dogs